 “We didn’t just enact a new policy,” Cook tells Staffing.com.
 “We took the time to research and understand what team members were asking for, what we needed, and how telecommuting could fit within the organization.”

-A surprising result of the pandemic was the realization that remote work is well-suited even to healthcare.
+A surprising result of the pandemic was the realization that remote work is well-suited even to healthcare, and can be utilized to address the healthcare talent shortage.
 Here are some of the ways remote work improves outcomes for the healthcare industry.

-Nearly 1 in 5 healthcare workers have quit during the pandemic, and the majority of the remainder say chronic staffing shortages make it harder to effectively serve patients.
+Nearly 1 in 5 healthcare workers have quit during the pandemic, and the majority of the remainder say that a chronic staff shortage in healthcare makes it harder to effectively serve patients.
 Skyrocketing employee turnover has also affected morale and created a knowledge gap for those filling vacancies—there is often no one to properly train new hires.

 “Throughout the pandemic, people had much more stress in their personal lives than previously,” says Cook, noting that stressors have ranged from layoffs and consolidating households to how children were being educated.
 TriHealth’s expanded telecommuting policy gave stakeholders more latitude.
 “We put that into focus to meet team members where they were and help them navigate.”